master-of-zen/AV1-benchmarks/07.05.2020 AOM VP9 X265 /README.md

-To open the original image, right click on the image, and click view image.
+To open the original image, just click on it.

 Please note that ffmpeg x265 were using whole cpu at ~1100% utilization on 12 threads system.